zopefoundation/ZODB/doc/index.rst

   enough to support some search.

 You read data a lot more than you write it.
-  ZODB caches aggressively, and if you're working set fits (or mostly fits) in memory, performance is very good because it rarely has to touch the database server.
+  ZODB caches aggressively, and if your working set fits (or mostly fits) in memory, performance is very good because it rarely has to touch the database server.